kamilburda/batcher/docs/sections/Usage.md

 You can run `plug-in-batch-export-layers` with settings imported from a file (obtained via `Settings → Export Settings...` in the plug-in dialog) by specifying the `settings-file` parameter.
 In that case, the `run-mode` must be `Gimp.RunMode.NONINTERACTIVE` and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).

 The `plug-in-batch-export-layers-now` procedure exports layers instantly, always with the last used settings.

+## Known Issues

+Sometimes, after you press the Export button, it may seem as though nothing happens.
+In that case, the file format dialog may be displayed behind GIMP.
+If so, simply select the dialog to bring it up.

+The following file formats require displaying the file format dialog for each image to be exported, not just the first image:
+* C source,
+* HTML.

+On Windows, exporting with the following file formats does not work properly if file paths contain accented (Unicode) characters:
+* X PixMap Image.